 Finding the Best Blender

 Are you a smoothie fanatic?
 A milkshake aficionado?
 A lover of all frozen cocktails?
 Chances are that you rely on a good blender to make all these treats happen.
-However, too often we end up buying a blender only to find it struggle to crush ice or make our favorite drinks into frothy messes.
-Our Test Kitchen tested five of the most popular blenders on the market to see which really does the best job and earns the title of our Best Loved Brand.
-(What’s that?)
+However, too often we end up buying a blender only to find it struggle to crush ice or make our favorite drinks.
+Our Test Kitchen tested five of the most popular blenders on the market in 2020 to see which really does the best job.

-To get to the bottom of this, our food stylists and cooks used these five blenders regularly over the course of several months to test recipes submitted by our readers.
-Then they took the testing up another level and put the blenders head to head with these challenges:
+To get to the bottom of this, our food stylists and cooks used a few blenders regularly over the course of several months to test recipes submitted by our readers.
+Then, they took the testing up another level and put the blenders head to head with these challenges: